 The Ninja smart scoop is an underrated feature.
 I know, it’s just a coffee scoop, but it’s a scoop that hides away in the machine and has two sides: one for single-serve and one for a carafe.
 Sometimes the simple conveniences fly under the radar, but I appreciate them.

 The Ninja machines are programmable, with the ability to set a brew time up to 24 hours in advance.
 Who doesn’t want to wake up to the smell of a fresh pot of coffee?

 Best Ninja coffee maker: Ninja Hot and Cold Brew System CP307

 The CP307 is just an amazingly versatile machine.
 To start with, it has all 5 of the Ninja coffee brewing styles: classic, rich, iced, cold brew, and specialty.
-It also has all 5 tea brewing options and the separate tea brewing basket.
+It also has all 5 tea brewing options and a separate tea brewing basket.
 With this machine, you can use any of the 6 brew sizes, from a single cup to a full carafe.

 Cheaper variant: Ninja Hot and Cold Brew System CP301

 - Note: 1)Too coarse a grind, too little coffee, or insufficiently tamping the grounds before brewing can all lead to inadequate pressure for a proper brew.
 2)It is important to note that the amount of espresso extracted will vary depending on the grind size and amount and reprogramming may be needed when the size and amount are adjusted.Filter type:Reusable